hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 * [https://6kgrvlcuqdaq.vichex.ca/](https://6kgrvlcuqdaq.vichex.ca/)

-Here's what the hosted web archive looks like:
+Here's what it looks like:

 ![Screenshot of Web Archive of Compost Education Centre](images/compost-education-centre-archive-screenshot.png)

-Here's where `6kgrvlcuqdaq` appears on the map (the same physical location of the building/garden):
+Here's where `6kgrvlcuqdaq` appears on the map (in the same place as the physical location of the building/garden):

 ![Location of Hexagon for Compost Education Centre on Map of Victoria](images/vichex-6kgrvlcuqdaq.png)